 Window replacements can cost anywhere from $100 to $400, with repairs not far behind in price.
 Luckily, you don’t have to pay for a replacement or repairs in full if you have the right type of insurance.
-Having comprehensive insurance on your policy is all you need to avoid paying out of pocket for repairs.
+Having comprehensive on your policy is all you need to avoid paying out of pocket for repairs.

 - Road debris.
 Flying rocks, pieces of asphalt, and gravel are common causes of windshield damage.
 One of these could kick up off the ground or fly off a dump truck into your window, causing a ding or crack.